simileoluwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #12.
 Create a script that prints all possible combinations of two letters, except oo.
 Letters are lower cases, from a to z One combination per line The output should be alpha ordered, starting with aa Do not print oo Your script file should contain maximum 64 characters
 used printf %s'\n' {a..z}{a..z} | grep -v "oo"

-#13.i script that prints a number with two decimal places, followed by a new line.
+#13.Script that prints a number with two decimal places, followed by a new line.
 The number will be stored in the environment variable NUM.
 printf %0.2f'\n' $NUM

 #14.
 Write a script that converts a number from base 10 to base 16.
 printf "%x\n" $DECIMAL

 #15.
+Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+used tr 'A-Za-z' 'N-ZA-Mn-za-m'

+#16.